A Guide To The Balconies, Beads & Bands In The Big Easy

 For New Year’s Eve, Mardi Gras and JazzFest Bourbon Street is one of the World’s Great Parties.

-The Bars of Bourbon Street
+The Best Bars On Bourbon Street

 When it’s time to get off the street and check out the bars, there are multitude of choices.

-The prime cut-loose bars for the young and dancing are the Cat’s Meow, The Famous Door, Razzoo, Bourbon Street Blues and Utopia.
+The prime cut-loose bars for the young and dancing are the Cat’s Meow, The Famous Door, Razzoo, Bourbon Street Blues Utopia.

 Cat’s Meow is a wildly-uninhibited karaoke bar where drunk (or well on their way to getting drunk) patrons take the stage and light up the scene.
 Friends often “perform” in groups and the crowd sings along and dances.